spider863644/Mailer/README.md

 # Mailer
-Mailer is a python3 script.<br>It's used for sending spear-phishing to target email...It was created by Spider Anongreyhat
+Mailer is a social engineering toolkit.<br>It's used for sending spear-phishing to target email...It was created by Spider Anongreyhat

 ## Screenshots